sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 ### [_The Remains of the Day_, by Kazuo Ishiguro](https://amzn.to/34vWaFB)

-The butler to a disgraced English lord solemnly reflects upon his life.
-He meanders through Darlington Hall in his memories, piecing together the personal and historical events that took place on the estate during the 1920s and 1930s.
+The butler of a disgraced English lord solemnly reflects upon his life.
+He meanders through Darlington Hall in his memories, piecing together the personal and political events that took place on the estate during the 1920s and 1930s.
 What significance did they carry?

 There's a powerful moral to this story.
 See if you can identify it.